WCSim/WCSim/verification-test-scripts/README.md

 * $WCSIMDIR must be setup to point to the folder where WCSim.cc resides
 * $PATH should contain the place where WCSim resides, and also where rootwc lives e.g.: export PATH=${WCSIMDIR}/rootwc:${WCSIMDIR}/bin/Linux-g++:${PATH}
+* The scripts use the argparse module, available in python 2.7.
+It is included in the directory for convenience

 Running
 * Run generate_mac_files.py to create WCSim output files